 When choosing a school for your child, it’s important to understand that the decisions you make now could have an impact on decisions down the track, including the decisions around selecting a secondary school.

-2. The teaching philosophy of the school.
+2. The teaching philosophy

 3. Are the classes single stream, composite or multi-age?

 Some children thrive in composite and multi-age classes as the younger students have older peers they can work alongside, while the older students have the opportunity to be leaders.
-However, some children do prefer to be around others with similar learning abilities, and it is about finding the best fit for your child’s needs.
+However, some children do prefer to be around others with similar learning abilities, and it’s about finding the best fit for your child’s needs.

 4. Does the school have programs for students who are either above or below the expected level?